Cledoo-mcp/cledoo-mcp-full/cledoo_mcp_full/README.md

 writes, per-principal quotas, a full audit trail, an agent outbound-comms guard, and AI usage analytics + a behavior radar.

-Cledoo MCP Pro is a paid add-on — **€189, one-time** (per Odoo major version).
-It is sold as code: possession is the licence (LGPL-3), there is no runtime licence key.
-Every feature below is active whenever `cledoo_mcp_full` is installed.
-Support and updates are provided to purchasers.

 ## Install

 After purchase you receive `cledoo-mcp-pro.zip`.
 Prerequisite: the free base